BerndHagen/Medio-YouTube-Converter/README.md

 ### Additional Benefits for Premium License Key Holders

-Users with a Premium License Key enjoy a range of additional benefits that enhance their experience with Medio:
+Users with a Premium License Key enjoy a range of additional benefits:

 - Access to the Playlist Downloader feature.
 - Seamless retrieval of profile information via the purchased license key.